 Required Job Qualifications

-- Candidate must be able to comply with all applicable regulations to obtain a Common Access Card (CAC).
+- Must be able to comply with all applicable regulations to obtain a Common Access Card (CAC).
 Furthermore, candidates are required at a minimum to complete a NACI/SF85 and successfully pass a federal background check to remain eligible for employment by CSU.
-No Foreign nationals shall be employed without prior approval of the Government.

 Preferred Job Qualifications